-The real showpiece of Cashel is Cormac's Chapel, built in 1127 by Cormac McCarthy, King of Desmond and Bishop of Cashel.
+The real showpiece of Cashel is Cormac's Chapel, completed in 1134 by Cormac McCarthy, King of Desmond and Bishop of Cashel.
 It is the finest example of Hiberno-Romanesque architecture.
 Preserved within the chapel is a splendid but broken sarcophagus, once believed to be Cormac's final resting place.
 At the opposite end of the chapel is the nave, where you can look for wonderful medieval paintings now showing through old plasterwork.

 With thick walls that attest to its origin as a fortress, the now roofless St. Patrick's Cathedral is the largest building on the site.
 In the Choir, look for the noted Tomb of Myler McGrath.
 Note the tombs in the North Transept, whose carvings—of the apostles, other saints, and the Beasts of the Apocalypse—are remarkably detailed.
 The octagonal staircase turret that ascends the cathedral's central tower leads to a series of defensive passages built into the thick walls—from the top of the tower, you'll have wonderful views.
 At the center of the cathedral is the area known as The Crossing, a magnificently detailed arch where the four sections of the building come together.